tmalsburg/helm-bibtex/README.md

 ## Key features:

-- Quick access to you Bibliography from within Emacs
+- Quick access to your bibliography from within Emacs
 - Provides instant search results as you type
 - Insert BibTeX key of selected entry in your current document
 - Open the PDF associated with an entry